muarshad01/LLM/Notes/lecture13_notes.md

 * This hidden State essentially captures the __memory__ so imagine the first input, which is the first German word comes the encoder augments it or the encoder maintains a hidden State then you go to the next iteration then the second input world comes then the hidden State also gets updated so as the hidden state gets updated it receives more and more memory of what has come previously and the hidden state gets updated at each step and then there is a __final hidden State__.
 The final hidden state is basically the encoder output.
 What we saw the __context Vector__ over here.
 So when we looked at the context Vector, which is passed from the encoder to the decoder.
 * Here you see a context Vector that is passed from the encoder to the decoder.
 This context Vector is the final hidden State this is basically the encoder telling the decoder that hey I have looked at the input text ...here's the meaning of this text ...here's how I encoded it ...here's the context Vector ...take this final hidden State and try to decode it and then the decoder uses this final hidden state to generate the translated sentence and it generates the translatedsentence one word at a time .

-* so here's a schematic which actually explains this pretty well so I have an input text here so this is the first word in German the second word in German the third word in German and the fourth word in German what the encoder block will do is that it will take each input sequentially and it will maintain a different hidden state so for the first input it has the first hidden State then we move to the next iteration then the second hidden State then the third hidden State and then finally when we have the last input we have this final hidden State the

-* __final hidden State__ essentially contains the __accumulation of all previous hidden state__ so it contains or encapsulates memory this is how memory is incorporated which was missing earlier with just a normal neural network so this is the final hidden State and then this final hidden State essentially memorizes the entire input and then this uh hidden state is passed to to the decoder and then the decoder produces the final output which is the translated English.
+* __final hidden State__ essentially contains the __accumulation of all previous hidden state__ .
+It contains or encapsulates memory this is how memory is incorporated, which was missing earlier with just a normal NN.
+So, this is the final hidden State and then this final hidden State essentially memorizes the entire input and then this hidden state is passed to to the decoder and then the decoder produces the final output which is the translated English.

 ***

 20:00

+#### Big problem with RNN
-* big problem with the RNN and that problem happens because the model the decoder has essentially no access to the previous hidden States.
+* The model the decoder has essentially no access to the previous hidden States.
-*  Why is this a big problem um the reason it's a big problem is because when we have to process long-sequences if the decoder just relies on one final hidden State that's a lot of pressure on the decoder to essentially that one final hidden State needs to have the entire information and for long sequences it usually fails because it's very hard for one final hidden state.
+* The reason it's a big problem is because when we have to process long-sequences, if the decoder just relies on one final hidden State that's a lot of pressure on the decoder.
+* Essentially one final hidden State needs to have the entire information and for long-sequences it usually fails because it's very hard for one final hidden state.

-* so as we saw the encoder processes the entire input text the encoder processes the entire input text into one final hidden state, which is the memory cell and then decoder takes this this hidden State. decoder takes this hidden state to essentially produce an output great now here's the biggest issue with RNN and please play pay very close
+* so as we saw the encoder processes the entire input text into one final hidden state, which is the memory cell and then decoder takes this this hidden State. decoder takes this hidden state to essentially produce an output great now here's the biggest issue with RNN.

-* __RNN Limitations__: attention to this point because if you understand this you will understand why attention mechanisms were needed the biggest issue with the RNN is that a RNN cannot directly access earlier hidden States.
+* __RNN Limitations__: The biggest issue with the RNN is that a RNN cannot directly access earlier hidden States.

-* so the RNN can't directly access earlier hidden States from the encoder during the decoding phase it relies only on the current hidden state which is the final hidden State and this leads to a loss or this leads to a __loss of context__especially in complex sentences where dependencies might span long distances um.
+* so the RNN can't directly access earlier hidden States from the encoder during the decoding phase it relies only on the current hidden state which is the final hidden State and this leads to a loss or this leads to a __loss of context__.
+Especially in complex sentences where dependencies might span long distances.

 *  okay so let me actually explain this further what does it mean loss of context right uh so as we saw the encoder compresses the entire input sequence into a single __hidden State Vector__.